-The Company's main business is to provide consumer-level storage devices such as hard disks and external hard disks, solid-state disks and external solid-state disks storage devices, and external docking stations, including consumer DAS/NAS; the purpose is to provide a safer, faster, and more stable storage solution.
+The Company's main business is to provide consumer-level storage devices such as hard disks \ external hard disks \ solid-state disks \ external solid-state disks storage devices \ external docking stations and Wireless Communication Module, the purpose is to provide a safe, stable, and faster storage solution.
 In addition to professional storage devices, in response to the needs of Industry 4.0, the Company also actively develops smart robotic arms, combining various sensing components, and highly integrated software, hardware, and human-machine interfaces, leading the market to provide simpler operations and safer, smarter robots.

 The rapid development of cloud computing and the Internet in the recent year have led the Internet to provide more diverse services, and storage media and methods are evolving rapidly.
 Because solid-state hard disks have the advantages of power saving, fast access speed, small size, and adaptability to various environments, while hard disk technology is getting more mature and the process is rapidly evolving, the price is generally accepted by the market.
 Various advantages are in line with the current development trend and demand of the information industry.
 The built-in rate and shipment volume of solid-state hard disks are expected to continue to grow.